akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 .. note::

-    Akeneo PIM may works with more recent versions of MongoDB, but we strongly advise you to use this one.
+    Akeneo PIM may work with more recent versions of MongoDB, but we strongly advise you to use this one.
     To avoid updates, you can freeze the version with, for apt/dpkg: ``sudo echo "mongodb-10gen hold" | sudo dpkg --set-selections`` or for aptitude: ``sudo aptitude hold mongodb-10gen``

 Installing MongoDB PHP driver